itsmartinwho/foresight-cdss-mvp/README.md

 *   **[rules/](rules/)**: Contains various other guidelines (implementation plans, frontend/backend aspirational designs, etc.).
 These generally defer to `/docs` for authoritative current-state information.

 Refer to these documents for a comprehensive understanding of the project.

+## Advisor Tab: Rich Chat Rendering

+The Advisor tab now streams and renders AI responses in a structured, user-friendly format.
+Instead of raw Markdown, the backend requests JSON-formatted responses from OpenAI, which are parsed and rendered as React components.
+Supported features:

+- **Paragraphs, bold, italic, lists, and tables** are rendered natively for clarity and accessibility.
+- **References** are clickable: URLs open in a new tab, while text/footnote references scroll to a footnote section at the end of the chat.
+- **Streaming**: As soon as a valid JSON object is received, the UI updates, providing a responsive experience.

+This approach ensures robust, secure, and accessible medical advice presentation for users.